How to Attract Pollinators

 1. Mix it up.

 Different pollinators respond to different colors.
 Bees prefer blue, yellow, white and purple, while hummingbirds zoom to red-toned blooms first.
 Butterflies favor red and purple tones.
 Fill your yard with flowers in a rainbow of hues, and choose plants that bloom at different times so you’ll have blossoms throughout the growing season.
 Planting flowers with a variety of bloom shapes—some tall, some short, some wide, some narrow— will help draw a diverse group of pollinators, too.
-For strong plants and big blooms, feed them with Miracle-Gro® Water Soluble All Purpose Plant Food every week or two.
+For strong plants and big blooms, start with premium-quality Miracle-Gro® Brilliant Blooms flowers* and feed them with Miracle-Gro® Water Soluble All Purpose Plant Food every week or two.
 In fact, when you use the power duo of Miracle-Gro® soil and plant food as directed, you’ll be rewarded with up to 3 times the blooms (vs. unfed) over the growing season!

 2. Create drifts.